 Living your values is part of creating long term pleasure and happiness.
 What are your core values?
 You may have many values, but what are your top 5?
-If you would like some guidance, try this site.

 Put Your Values into Your Life